flub78/multitenant/doc/testing/running_tests.md

 	run\tests.bat to run all of them
 	run\coverage.bat

-phpunit tests use the same domains but a specific database phpunit tests use the mysql_test database connection
+phpunit tests use the same domains but a specific database. phpunit tests use the mysql_test database connection

 All tests cases use the .env.testing environment file, which defines a master database user with the capacity of creating databases and users.

 By default the central database for testing is DB_DATABASE=multi_test

+Warning: to migrate the multi_test database, I edit temporarly the .env file to point to multi_test.
+I shoud find a cleaner way.

 Tenant databases are named tenant . tenant('id')